-† If the offset is set to the default value, the Uplink TOA refers to the time the end of bit 24 was received at the ground station (i.e., offset is included).
+† If the offset is set to the default value, the Uplink TOA refers to the time when the anchor point was received at the ground station (i.e., offset is included).
 The intended use of the default value pertains to "antenna only" installations that may not have the capacity to compute this offset.

-70. Frequency Offset †
+70. Frequency Offset